 Hilliard Pediatrics, Inc. - Dr. Tim Teller, MD

 The flu vaccine helps prevent Influenza, a respiratory viral illness.
 Influenza infects thousands and thousands of people of all ages each year.
 There are different strains of influenza and these change from year to year.
 The classic case of influenza starts suddenly and includes fever (typically 101-102 but not unusual to be even 105- 106 degrees), achiness, sore throat, runny nose, headache, and a severe cough.
 Only about half of the people that get sick with influenza have the classic symptoms.
 Although vomiting and diarrhea illnesses are often called the “stomach flu”, the influenza virus does not cause them.
 The symptoms start 1-4 days after being exposed and last 2-6 days.
 Adults can spread the flu virus to others through coughing, sneezing, and touching objects around them for about 6 days and children for 10 days after the illness starts (even after someone feels better).
 The most common complication with influenza is bacterial pneumonia.
 Young children with influenza can also become dehydrated.
 Overall, 36,000 people in the U.S.A. die each year from influenza.
 Over 90% of those that do die are 65 years of age and above.
 Children with asthma, heart conditions, diabetes, and other chronic conditions are more likely to become very ill with influenza.
-The usual influenza season in Ohio is November through March.
+The usual influenza season in Ohio is November through March or April.

 Flu vaccines can greatly reduce the chances of getting influenza, spreading influenza, or getting very ill with influenza.
 The flu vaccine only lasts in our body for about 12 months, so the vaccine needs to be given every year to keep us protected.